awsdocs/aws-batch-user-guide/doc_source/ExamplePolicies_BATCH.md

 The first statement also uses conditional context keys to restrict the POSIX user, privileged status, and container image values within the `containerProperties` of a job definition\.
 For more information, see [RegisterJobDefinition](https://docs.aws.amazon.com/batch/latest/APIReference/API_RegisterJobDefinition.html) in the *AWS Batch API Reference*\.
 In this example, job definitions can only be registered when the POSIX user is set to `nobody`, the privileged flag is set to `false`, and the image is set to `myImage` in an Amazon ECR repository\.

 **Important**
 Docker resolves the `user` parameter to that user's `uid` from within the container image\.
-In most cases this is found in the `/etc/passwd` file within the container image\.
+In most cases, this is found in the `/etc/passwd` file within the container image\.
 This name resolution can be avoided by using direct `uid` values in both the job definition and any associated IAM policies\.
 Both the AWS Batch APIs and the `batch:User` IAM conditional keys support numeric values\.

 The third statement restricts a user to passing only a specific role to a job definition\.